 Convert a Closet into a Baby Changing Station

 If your baby sleeps in your bedroom or has a small nursery, you can always save space by turning a reach-in closet into a changing station.
-Simply take off the closet doors and add a dresser or changing table with hanging racks, baskets, and bins for a fully-functional place to change your baby!
+Remove the closet doors and add a dresser or changing table with hanging racks, baskets, and bins for a fully functional baby closet!

 Remove Nursery Closet Doors for More Space

 If your baby’s room has a closet, remove the doors for an open-concept feel!
 This not only helps a small baby nursery feel bigger, but it also means you don’t have to open and close closet doors every time you need to quickly grab clothes, shoes, diapers, toys, or other stored items.

 “Keep it simple” is the best advice for decorating and organizing a tiny nursery.
 Sometimes, that means decluttering and getting rid of and unnecessary furniture and baby decor.
 Cute trends you see on Instagram would seem like a nice addition to your nursery, but they often don’t provide additional storage and can make a small nursery seem cluttered.
 Stick to the things you need only!

 When looking for space-saving nursery furniture, opt for pieces that offer additional storage.
 Nursery room cribs, dressers, and changing tables that have drawers and shelves where you can stash baby toys, diapers, books, and more will come in handy and help you declutter your baby room.

 Use Storage Containers to Organize a Baby Closet